 The Bodhisatta was once an ascetic who lived alone in the Himalayas, eating fruits and roots.
 One time he went down to a city to get salt and seasoning, and he slept in the royal park.
 The next morning, the king saw the Bodhisatta out collecting alms and, impressed by his demeanor, invited him into the palace for a big meal.
 After they talked, the king invited the Bodhisatta to remain in the city and live permanently in his park.
 The Bodhisatta accepted the offer and stayed there, being fed and cared for by the king, for twelve years.

-When the king needed to go put down an uprising in a border region, his queen promised to look after the Bodhisatta.
-One morning the Bodhisatta was late departing to the palace for his meal, so he flew through the air.
-And when the queen heard him arrive at the window, she hastily rose to greet him and her robe slipped off.
+When the king needed to go put down a rebellion in a border region, his queen promised to look after the Bodhisatta.
+One morning, the Bodhisatta was late departing to the palace for his meal, so he flew through the air instead of walking.
+When the queen heard him arrive at her window, she hastily rose to greet him and her robe slipped off.
 The Bodhisatta saw her naked and was overcome by the sight: his heart filled with lust and his insight vanished.
 He took his food back to his hut, walking there because he could no longer fly, and remained alone for seven days, continuing to burn with lust.

 In the Lifetime of the Buddha

 One of the Buddha’s disciples, while out on a morning alms round, saw a woman so beautiful he fell in love at first sight.
-He no longer took joy in his studies or meditation and became so depressed he stopped cleaning himself.
-The Buddha told him this story to remind him that controlling natural passions is difficult and takes great effort, even for highly purified people.
+He no longer took joy in his studies or meditation and became so depressed that he stopped cleaning himself.
+The Buddha told the disciple this story to remind him that controlling natural passions takes great effort, even for highly purified people.